SkykekDevs/skykek-engine/docs/spec.md

  then the expression `C#` is equivalent to the expression `{"foo": 118, "bar": true}`.

  Both expressions in a property declaration must be values (i.e. fully-evaluated expressions).
 Any value can be used as a key, including lists, maps, and sets.
-Since a class name is a list, it can be used as a key:
+Since a class name is a string, it can be used as a key:

     $[DemoPopulation] = 300